 The following table shows the number of vasectomies performed in Kenya with NSVI support.
 Dr. Ochieng has been reimbursed and has distributed part of those funds to patients (as income replacement), to the facility and to his team members.

-The service site in Nairobi for Dr. Ochieng’s private patients and for the NSVI-sponsored vasectomy program for low-income men is the Phoenix House facility in Nairobi and at the FHOK Clinic is Kisumu.
+The service site in Nairobi for Dr. Ochieng’s private patients and for the NSVI-sponsored vasectomy program for low-income men is the Phoenix House facility in Nairobi and at the FHOK Clinic in Kisumu.

 To set up a vasectomy as a private-pay patient, please see Dr. Ochieng’s website.

-To set up a “Free” NSVI-sponsored vasectomy in Nairobi or in Kisumu/Busia, please contact NSVI through the Contact Us page of NSVI President Dr. Doug Stein, and indicate your name, your e-mail address, and your desire for a “Vasectomy in Kenya”.
+To set up a “Free” NSVI-sponsored vasectomy in Nairobi or in Kisumu/Busia, please go to the Contact Us page of NSVI President Dr. Doug Stein, and indicate your name, your e-mail address, and your desire for a “Vasectomy in Kenya”.